svdgraaf/rq-dashboard-ios/README.md

 ## Why?
 First of, why not?
 But I got tired of continuously checking the webinterface on my phone, and wanted something simpeler.

+## Compatibility
+The current release is compatible with version rq-dashboard v0.3.3

 ## Building
 This projects uses CocoaPods, please make sure you have CocoaPods installed.
 After that, initialize the [CocoaPods](http://cocoapods.org/):